CleverRaven/Cataclysm-DDA/COMPILING.md

 Then install these components using `Installation -> Apply Changes`.

+### Localization
-Furthermore, we will need gettext and libintl.
+If we want to compile with localization, we will need gettext and libintl.
 In "All Packages -> MinGW -> MinGW Autotools" ensure that `mingw32-gettext` and `mingw32-libintl` are installed.

-## Reqired Libraries
+## Required Tiles(SDL) Libraries
-Once that is done, we need to download a few libraries.
+If we want to compile with Tiles (SDL) we have to download a few libraries.
 * `SDL2` http://www.libsdl.org/download-2.0.php chose `SDL2-devel-2.0.X-mingw.tar.gz`.
 * `SDL_ttf` https://www.libsdl.org/projects/SDL_ttf/ chose `SDL2_ttf-devel-2.0.12-mingw.tar.gz`.
 * `SDL_image` https://www.libsdl.org/projects/SDL_image/ chose ` SDL2_image-devel-2.0.0-mingw.tar.gz`
 * `freetype` http://gnuwin32.sourceforge.net/packages/freetype.htm chose `Binaries` and `Developer files`

-### Installing libraries.
+### Installing Tiles(SDL) libraries.
 For the first 3 (`SDL2`, `SDL_ttf` and `SDL_image`) you want to extract the include and lib folders from the `i686-w64-mingw32` folders into your MinGW installtion folder.
 (Reccomended `C:\MinGW`).
 And the `SDL2_image.dll` and `SDL2_ttf.dll` into your cataclysm root folder.

 For freetype you want to grab the include and lib folders from the `freetype-2.X.X-X-lib.zip` and move them into your your MinGW installation folder.
 Then you want to get the freetype6.dll from the `freetype-2.X.X-X-bin.zip` and move it into your cataclysm root folder.